 Which stage of Hashimoto’s are you in?

-Seven stages of an underactive thyroid condition
+There are 7 stages of an underactive thyroid condition

 Hashimoto’s is a lifelong and progressive autoimmune disease.
 It starts quietly, usually long before you were or will be diagnosed, and develops slowly.
 There are several stages of Hashimoto’s.